achirkin/vulkan/README.md

     get it on [vulkan.lunarg.com)](https://vulkan.lunarg.com/).
   * Some examples compile shaders using `glslangValidator` via TH, so the tool must be in your `PATH` (it is included in Vulkan SDK).
-  * Windowing is done via [GLFW](http://www.glfw.org/), so you need to have it on your system, version 3.2 or newer.
+  * Windowing is done via [GLFW](http://www.glfw.org/), so you may need to have it on your system, version 3.2 or newer.

 ## Building